gittesthln/leaflet-CIcon/README.md

 			this._createSVG(w,h) + this._createPath(d) +
 			this._createText(x,y,c,size));
 ```
-in type balloon, it calls _createText twice insted of not to call _createPath.
+In type balloon, it calls _createText twice insted of not to call _createPath.

 #### example
 The following example changes createImage function.